mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/InspirationAndPrinciples.md

 ## Inspirations

-This library was mainly inspired by the popular [Tanstack Query](https://tanstack.com/query/latest) in the JavaScript ecosystem, [Sharing](https://github.com/pointfreeco/swift-sharing), and [SharingGRDB](https://github.com/pointfreeco/sharing-grdb).
+This library was mainly inspired by the popular [Tanstack Query](https://tanstack.com/query/latest) library in the JavaScript ecosystem, [Sharing](https://github.com/pointfreeco/swift-sharing), and [SharingGRDB](https://github.com/pointfreeco/sharing-grdb).

 ## History